-As autonomous cars start to become a reality, one of the unanswered questions remains – where and how will those cars park?
+As automated cars start to become a reality, one of the unanswered questions remains – where and how will those cars park?

-This consortium’s “Autonomous Valet Parking” project seeks to develop Highly Autonomous Driving maps to support indoor navigation and localisation.
+This consortium’s “Automated Valet Parking” project is developing Highly Automated Driving maps to support indoor navigation and localisation.

 Estimating the vehicle’s current position is more difficult in multi-storey carparks where GPS signals cannot be received, which means that the vehicle must rely on other sensors and localisation based on visual objects and features present in maps.
 This is an open problem in the automotive industry which must be solved to enable SAE Level 4 AVP deployment.